Roger Westley

 Roger Bancroft Westley (21 March 1947 - 12 May 1982) was an English cricketer.
 Westley was a right-handed batsman who bowled right-arm off break.
 He was born in Preston, Lancashire and was educated at Lancaster Royal Grammar School.

-Westley studied first at Durham University and continued his education at Corpus Christi College, Oxford.
+Westley studied first at Leeds University and continued his education at Corpus Christi College, Oxford.
 He made his first-class debut for Oxford University against Lancashire in 1969.
 He made 4 further first-class appearances for the university, all coming in 1969, with the last of which coming against Middlesex.
 In his 5 first-class appearances, he scored 32 runs at an average of 4.57, with a high score of 14.
 With the ball, he took 4 wickets at an expensive bowling average of 67.50, with best figures of 2/65.

-Westley and his twin brother Stuart both played for Oxford University in first-class cricket, one of the few times twins have appeared together in first-class cricket.
-He later became a cricket coach at Haileybury College.
-Westley died in Hertford Heath, Hertfordshire on 15 May 1982, aged just 35.
+Westley and his twin brother Stuart both played for Oxford University and represent one of the few times twins have appeared together in first-class cricket.

+He later became a house master and cricket coach at Haileybury College.
+He died at Queen Elizabeth II Hospital in Welwyn Garden City on 15 May 1982, aged just 35, having suddenly collapsed the previous evening.